grpc/proposal/L57-csharp-new-major-version.md

 - just upgrade the nuget packages and rebuild your project.
 Note that assemblies built against gRPC v1.x might not work against v2.x without rebuilding first.
 - if your code contains any direct references to `IAsyncEnumerator<T>`, change all of them to `Grpc.Core.IAsyncStreamReader<T>` (which has exactly the same members as the original interface) and rebuild your project.

-Note that are NO protocol changes between gRPC C# version 2.x and 1.x - both versions are fully interoperable with each other and also with all other gRPC implementations.
+The migration is fully transparent to the remote peers - gRPC C# version 2.x and 1.x are fully interoperable with each other and also with all other gRPC implementations.